How to Create a Crisis Management Plan: A Step-by-Step Guide

 Once you’ve mapped out the severity of each threat, you can start planning your response.
 Identify the steps your organization will need to take to mitigate risks and come out on top.
 Also take into consideration who you’ll need to coordinate with outside of your organization, including first responders like EMTs and police.

-When stakeholders know their role in solving a crisis and you’ve built out your emergency response plans, you can develop a definitive response plan with less room for error.
-Developing resolutions for even the most unlikely of crises can save you valuable time and money down the road.
+Once stakeholders know their role in solving a crisis and you’ve built out your emergency response plans, you can develop a recovery plan with less room for error.
+Developing resolutions and contingency plans for even the most unlikely of crises can save you valuable time and money down the road.

 Finally, it’s not enough to create a plan and lock it in place.
 Fulfilling duty of care obligations and successfully getting out of a crisis means having the most up-to-date solutions and management plans.
 Revisiting your crisis management and business continuity plans every couple of months can help you avoid blind spots, address gaps, and ensure the most accurate information is reflected.

 The Role of Communication in Crisis Management

 Communication can make or break your organization’s ability to overcome a crisis.
-From a “big picture” perspective, there are three themes that drive the need for effective communication during challenging times.
+From a “big picture” perspective, there are three themes that drive the need for an effective communication strategy during challenging times.

 Duty of care